aegerita/Rawlsian-Agents/src/docs/Commercial Laundries Tenant/final_agreement.md

 (b) strictly comply, and cause any person for whom it is in law responsible to comply, with all Environmental Laws regarding the use and occupancy of the Premises;

+(c) conduct and provide reports of environmental assessments by a qualified third-party professional on an annual basis, at the Tenant's cost, which shall be available to both parties to determine any potential hazardous substance liabilities;

-(c) promptly provide to the Landlord a copy of any environmental site assessment, audit or report relating to the Premises conducted by or for the Tenant at any time, and, at the Landlord’s request from time to time, obtain from an independent environmental consultant approved by the Landlord an environmental site assessment of the Premises or an environmental audit of the operations of the Premises, including any additional investigations the environmental consultant may recommend;
+(d) promptly provide to the Landlord a copy of any environmental site assessment, audit or report relating to the Premises conducted by or for the Tenant at any time, and, at the Landlord’s request from time to time, obtain from an independent environmental consultant approved by the Landlord an environmental site assessment of the Premises or an environmental audit of the operations of the Premises, including any additional investigations the environmental consultant may recommend;

-(d) promptly notify the Landlord in writing of any release of a Hazardous Substance or Hazardous Substances or any other occurrence or condition at the Premises, or any adjacent property that would contaminate the Premises or subject the Landlord or the Tenant to any fines, penalties, orders, investigations, or proceedings under Environmental Laws;
+(e) promptly notify the Landlord in writing of any release of a Hazardous Substance or Hazardous Substances or any other occurrence or condition at the Premises, or any adjacent property that would contaminate the Premises or subject the Landlord or the Tenant to any fines, penalties, orders, investigations, or proceedings under Environmental Laws;

-(e) on the expiry or earlier termination of this Lease, or at any time if requested by the Landlord or required by any government authority pursuant to Environmental Laws, remove from the Premises all Hazardous Substances and remediate any contamination of the Premises or any adjacent property resulting from Hazardous Substances, in either case brought onto, used at, or released from the Premises by the Tenant or any person for whom it is in law responsible.
+(f) on the expiry or earlier termination of this Lease, or at any time if requested by the Landlord or required by any government authority pursuant to Environmental Laws, remove from the Premises all Hazardous Substances and remediate any contamination of the Premises or any adjacent property resulting from Hazardous Substances, in either case brought onto, used at, or released from the Premises by the Tenant or any person for whom it is in law responsible.
 The Tenant will perform these obligations promptly at its own cost and in accordance with Environmental Laws.
 All such Hazardous Substances will remain the property of the Tenant, notwithstanding any rule of law or other provision of this Lease to the contrary and notwithstanding the degree of their affixation to the Premises; and

-(f) indemnify the Landlord and its officers, employees, agents, successors and assigns from any and all liabilities, actions, damages, claims, losses, costs, fines, penalties and expenses whatsoever (including all legal and consultants’ fees and expenses and the cost of remediation of the Premises, and any adjacent property) arising from or in connection with:
+(g) indemnify the Landlord and its officers, employees, agents, successors and assigns from any and all liabilities, actions, damages, claims, losses, costs, fines, penalties and expenses whatsoever (including all legal and consultants’ fees and expenses and the cost of remediation of the Premises, and any adjacent property) arising from or in connection with:

 (i) any breach or non-compliance with the provisions of this Section 6.14 by the Tenant; or